B4PT0R/streamlit_notebook/README.md

 - july 2nd 2024:
     - Improved dynamic cell creation, edition, and execution.
     - Added a couple demo notebooks to showcase these features.

+- july 3rd 2024:
+    - Notebook files now have a .stnb extension (content is still in json format).
+    - Improved the st_notebook function to accept a .stnb file, or a serialized notebook string as parameter.
+Also improved the terminal command to accept a .stnb file as parameter.